Prime Video will add Black Friday game to NFL package in '23 – KION546

 The United States will face England in a World Cup group stage match on Fox at 2 p.m.
 ET.
 College football has long used Black Friday as a day to showcase rivalry games, and this year is no exception with Texas vs. Baylor, North Carolina vs. NC State, Missouri vs. Arkansas, Iowa vs. Nebraska and Florida State vs. Florida among the matchups.

 According to Nielsen, Prime Video is averaging 10.8 million viewers through the first five games.
-The last two games have not been must-see TV as Indianapolis defeated Denver 12-9 and Washington held on for a 12-7 victory over Chicago.
+The past two games have not been must-see TV as Indianapolis defeated Denver 12-9 in OT and Washington held on for a 12-7 victory over Chicago.

 The game this Thursday will be a matchup of 2-4 teams when New Orleans visits Arizona.
 The Oct.
 27 matchup features Lamar Jackson’s Baltimore Ravens and Tom Brady’s Tampa Bay Buccaneers.